SWIFTSIM/swiftsimio-joss-paper/paper.md

 |       4       |      `stars`      | Star particles representing either individual stars or a stellar population.                    |
 |       5       |   `black_holes`   | Black hole particles representing individual black holes.                                       |

-The rest of the fields in the above data are metadata fields, and are used to include information about the physics that is included as well as the current global state (e.g. time) of the simulation.

-For instance, to load a snapshot and access the gas co-ordinates

-This metadata also allows an `unyt` array to be created for each field, ensuring consistent units throughout all analysis.
-A custom cosmology object also ensures that the differences between quantities co-moving with the expansion of the universe and those stored in 'physical' co-ordinates are maintained.

 # Solving the data reduction challenge

+![Pictorial representation of the top-level grid in SWIFT.
+The background shows the distribution of matter in the snapshot, with selected bound objects ('haloes') circled. `swiftsimio` can extract the particles from the snapshot contained in these haloes by finding the top-level cells that this sphere overlaps with, only load data contained in those cells.
+Each coloured region shows the top-level cells that would be loaded for the corresponding circled halo.](figure.pdf)

-To solve this dynamic range problem, we can turn to the spatial arrangement of the data.
+To solve the dynamic range problem, we can turn to the spatial arrangement of the particle data.
 Simulations in SWIFT are performed in a cuboid volume that is split into a fixed number of top-level cells.
 When a snapshot of the simulation is dumped, each array is written to disk top-level cell by top-level cell, ensuring a well-characterised order.
-The order in which the data is stored is then written as metadata in the `Cells` dataset.
+The order in which the data is stored is then written as metadata in the `Cells` dataset in the snapshot file.
 The `SWIFTMask` object within `swiftsimio` uses this metadata to provide a mask to be used with the `h5py` library to read a sub-set of the particle data.
 This process ensures that as little data is read from disk as possible.

 # Why swiftsimio?